CameronCarlyon/AirbusHydraulicSystem/README.md

 - Hydraulic channel system label.
 - A PSI value display.
 - An SVG graphic representing the hydraulic system, including:
- - Green arrow.
- - System lines.
+ - Hydraulic system lines.
  - Main system pump status indicator.
  - Fire valve status indicator (for non-blue channels).
  - Hydraulic reservoir representation.

-The SVG elements change color based on the status of various components (pump, fire valve) and the current pressure.
+The SVG elements change colour based on the status of various components (pump, fire valve) and the current pressure.

 **User Interaction:**
 The component can include buttons that allows users to: